andreasgrv/website/content/posts/education_in_greece.md

 Many people that didn't go to university are more skilled and educated than people that did, labels and etiquette aren't important, the relationship with your child is.

-2. It is absurd when parents are strict and unforgiving on their children although they themselves never studied, or learned how to learn.
+2. It is absurd when parents are strict and unforgiving with their children although they themselves never studied, or learned how to learn.
 How can they themselves be uncompromising, uncompassionate and consider themselves as infallible as the pope?